 After having recovered from the shock of the price difference they both received new assessments from Clarity.
 It turned out the aids had been incorrectly set up for their recorded hearing loss.
 Once we correctly adjusted the aids, Debbie and Bill both confirmed a great improvement in sound quality and hearing outcome.

-If you are concerned about your hearing health treatment, book an appointment with Clarity today.
+If you are concerned about your hearing health treatment, or your devices just don’t feel right for you, contact Clarity today.

 *Patients names have been changed for privacy purposes.